containers/podman/docs/source/markdown/podman.1.md

 for cgroup V2, the default runtime is `crun`, the manpage to consult is `crun(8)`.).

 Note: Do not pass the leading `--` to the flag.
-To pass the runc flag `--log-format json` to podman build, the option given would be `--runtime-flag log-format=json`.
+To pass the runc flag `--log-format json` to podman build, the option given can be `--runtime-flag log-format=json`.

 #### **--ssh**=*value*